Dr. Jeffrey Cummins

 Office: McKee Fisk 214

 Dr. Jeff Cummins received his Ph.D. from Claremont Graduate University in 2003.
 He previously worked for the California State Auditor and the Legislative Analyst’s Office (LAO) in Sacramento before coming to Fresno State in 2005.
-His teaching and research areas focus on American politics and public policy, including the presidency, state politics and policy, and public budgeting.
-His research has been published in Social Science Quarterly, Polity, and Congress and the Presidency, among other journals.
+His teaching and research areas focus on American politics and public policy, including state politics and policy, public budgeting, and the presidency.
+He is author of Boom and Bust: The Politics of the California Budget (Berkeley Public Policy Press) and co-author of California: The Politics of Diversity (Cengage Learning).
+His research has been published in American Politics Research, State Politics and Policy Quarterly, Social Science Quarterly, and Congress and the Presidency, among other journals.

 Dr. Cummins's CV.

 2015.
 Boom and Bust: The Politics of the California Budget.
 Berkeley: Berkeley Public Policy Press.